Hero Alom: 2023

+The officer added that the police would collect video footage of the incident and investigate.
+He said that those responsible for the assault would be brought to justice.

+The United Nations high commission of Bangladesh showed their concerns over the actions and requested for his protection.

 Legal issues

+2019

-He was arrested in March 2019 for allegedly assaulting his wife for dowry.
-Alom had earlier assaulted her when she had protested against his “second marriage”, according to Sumi.
+Alom was arrested in March 2019 for allegedly assaulting his wife for dowry.
+Alom had earlier assaulted her when she had protested against his "second marriage", according to Sumi.
 Alom came home to Erulia village on the outskirts of the town on Monday night after two months and spoke to a woman on mobile phone for three hours, his wife said.
 According Sumi's father Saiful Alam, he rescued Sumi from Alom’s home on Tuesday night and took her to the hospital.
 In the police complaint, he alleged Alom also demanded Tk 200,000 in dowry from him.

+2022

 He was arrested again on August 6, 2022 by Dhaka Police for exploiting and degrading old classical Bengali songs.
 He said, "The police picked me up at 6 am and kept me there for eight hours.
 They asked me why I sing Rabindra and Nazrul songs".
 He was mainly arrested for making a music video from Rabindranath Tagore's song changing its original tone and lyrics.
-In response, Dhaka's chief detective Harun-or-Rashid said Alom was arrested for wearing the police uniform in his videos without proper permission.
+In response, Dhaka's chief detective Harun-or-Rashid said Alom was arrested for wearing the police uniform in his videos without authority permission.
 The chief detective added that they had also received several complaints against Alom for his take on old classical songs.
 "We received many complaints against him.
 (He) totally changed the (traditional) style (of singing)...
 He assured us that he won’t repeat this", he said.